MCP

 What will happen later:

-- When a user tries to use the MCP skill, they may be prompted to authenticate before the skill can run.
+- When a user tries to use the MCP tool, they may be prompted to authenticate before the tool can run.

 Redirect URI (Callback URL): What it is and how to configure it